Recently several times the question came up: Can IoT be used as data carrier for advanced metering infrastructure (AMI)?

 Many communication companies are now trying to offer alternative carrier solutions to the established power line communication and telecommunication (GPRS – 5G).

-Still the payload for IoT is small, the number of messages is for some solutions limited and DLMS security is not supported, it’s really hard to judge.
+Still the payload for IoT is small and the number of messages is for some solutions limited, it’s really hard to judge.

 Do you have already done a trial with an IoT solution?
 What is your path for decision-making.
 Share your opinion with us.